ReproNim/reproman/docs/source/sandbox/packages.rst

 some minimal set of tools being provided by the base environment.
 E.g.
 `conda` -based distribution would probably need nothing but basic shell (core OS dependent), and PIP-based would require Python to be installed.

+The fundamental challenge of ReproNim's "trace" ability is to identify and record the package managers, distributions, and packages from the files used in an experiment.
+Then to "create" an environment, ReproNim needs to reinstall the packages from the specification (ideally matching as many properties, such as version, architecture, size, and hash as possible).

 Known distributions
 -------------------